-Add to that the stresses of the holiday season, and it all becomes crazymaking.
+Add to that the outside stresses that come along to complicate our lives, and it all becomes crazymaking.

 But!
-That’s exactly why it’s essential to keep carving out at least a little time with our equine friends, even at this busy time of year.
+That’s exactly why it’s essential to keep carving out at least a little time with our equine friends, even when other concerns weigh in.
 Science has acknowledged what we already knew—that being with our horses relieves stress and promotes a blissful feeling of wellbeing.

 Science, you ask?
 Yes.
 A study at Washington State University found that youngsters who spend time handling or riding horses have lower levels of the stress hormone cortisol, as indicated by saliva samples, than do youngsters in a control group with no horse time.

 My own experience confirms this.
 I recall the calming effect my good gelding Granite had on me during a particularly hectic holiday season when my daughter was young.
 Here in Northern California, we’re lucky to be able to ride year-round.
 I would drop Sophie at preschool, then go on to the boarding barn and the relaxation would begin.

 Stepping out of my car, I’d notice how appealing my gelding looked as he lifted his handsome head and pricked his ears at me.

 As I led him from his paddock to the barn, I’d never fail to notice how the haircoat on his neck (he was a fleabitten gray) resembled creamy vanilla-bean ice cream.
 Mmmmmm.